koskath/arete2/course_content/ML/md_files/Lecture10/lecture_10_slide_31_tensorflows-architecture.md

 # Slide 31 of Lecture 10 contains information about the TensorFlow’s Architecture.

-• TensorFlow’s execution engine take care of running operations efficiently, even across multiple devices and machines.
-• JavaScript implementation called
+TensorFlow’s execution engine takes care of running operations efficiently, even when the workload spans multiple devices or machines, and a JavaScript implementation called TensorFlow.js allows the same models to run directly in the browser.

-TensorFlow.js run your models
-directly in your browser.
-• Execution Steps:
-• Built a graph using variables and placeholders.​
-• Deploy the graph for execution​.
-• Train model by defining loss function and gradients computations​.
+Execution typically proceeds by building a graph using variables and placeholders, deploying the graph for execution, and then training the model by defining the loss function and computing gradients.​